Copyright© Michael Gottschalk/photothek.net

 The 10th Conference of the Parties to the Convention on Biological Diversity (External link) (CBD) was held in the Japanese city of Nagoya in 2010.
 The Parties formulated a strategic plan (External link) containing 20 specific biodiversity conservation targets that were to be achieved by 2020.
 However, the results have been sobering: not one of the 20 targets has been fully achieved at global level, and only six have been partially achieved.

 A new Global Biodiversity Framework (GBF) for the period to 2030 is due to be adopted at the 15th Conference of the Parties.
-The conference was originally to be held in China in 2020, but it was postponed to 2021 because of the coronavirus pandemic.
+The conference was originally to be held in 2020, but it was postponed to December 2022 because of the coronavirus pandemic.
 The intention is that it should herald a breakthrough in worldwide biodiversity conservation on a par with the achievements of the Paris Climate Conference of 2015.
 A first draft (External link) sets out four long-term goals for 2050 and 20 action-oriented targets for 2030.
 The draft also addresses the necessary enabling conditions, the issue of financial resources, and appropriate measures for monitoring and reporting on the measures taken by individual countries.